In this review...

 More importantly, the Territory is priced competitively.
 Its entry-level variant is even cheaper compared to the top-spec EcoSport.

 The all-new Ford Territory is now available nationwide and it comes with two variants.
 The entry-level Territory Trend variant is priced at Php 1,179,000 while the top-spec Territory Titanuim+ comes at Php 1,299,000.
+For a complete price list, you can visit Ford Territory price Philippines.
 So far, the Ford Territory has ticked all the boxes for it to be a serious contender in the tightly contested five-seater crossover segment.
 Indeed, the Territory is locked and loaded.

 Visit Philkotse.com to read more car reviews, news, tips & advice, and more.